 Born and bred Tuscan food writer and cookbook author, cooking class instructor.
 I live in the Tuscan countryside with my family.
 Our sixth cookbook, Cucina Povera, is out now.

 Photographer and Juls' Kitchen partner-in-crime.
 I live in the Tuscan countryside with my family.
 I love Street & Food photography, Lego, and day-trips.
-Our sixth cookbook, Cucina Povera, will be out in April '23.
+Our sixth cookbook, Cucina Povera, is available in bookstores and online..

 You can find recent issues that have been published by Letters from Tuscany on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.